slovnicki/beamer/package/README.md

 context.beamBack();
 ```

 **NOTE** that Beamer can integrate Android's back button to do `beamBack` if possible when all the pages from current `BeamLocation` have been popped.
-This is achieved by setting a back button dispatcher in in `MaterialApp.router`.
+This is achieved by setting a back button dispatcher in `MaterialApp.router`.

 ```dart
 backButtonDispatcher: BeamerBackButtonDispatcher(delegate: routerDelegate)